 There may come a time where you will need to know your specific database name for your Drupal 8 website.
 Perhaps you need to connect to it via a remote MySQL program to take a look at some tables, or maybe you are in the middle of transferring a site and need to know what database to move.

-If you used an autoinstaller such as Softaculous or Fantastico to install Drupal you may have used the default database name and not paid much attention to it.
+If you used an autoinstaller such as Softaculous to install Drupal you may have used the default database name and not paid much attention to it.
 You may also not have been the person to initially set up the site and have never seen the database name.